shaneelu/Team15ECE3400.github.io/Milestones/Milestone1report.md

 Figure 2.
 Placement of line sensors on robot.
 (Side View)

 Now we determine under what conditions should each servo move or stop.
 Here's the logic we used:
->If left sensor detects line and right sensor detects line (i.e. the sensor detects a value greater than the threshold which indicates a dark surface, where a greater value is more dark), robot is perpendicular to the line and needs to turn in one direction.
+>If both the left sensor and right sensor detect the black line (i.e. the sensor outputs a value greater than a pre-determined threshold which indicates a dark surface), robot is perpendicular to the line and needs to turn in one direction.

 >If left sensor is on the line and right sensor is not, robot drifted right and needs to turn slightly left.

 >If right sensor is on the line and left sensor is not, robot drifted left and needs to turn slightly right.

->If both sensors detect light (are not on the line), then the robot is centered on the line.
+>If both sensors detect light (are not on the line), then the robot is centered on the line, provided that the robot has been following a line.
+If the robot is no longer on a line, it will think it's centered and will keep going straight.

->If robot is off the line, one wheel stops while the other wheel corrects heading.

 Link to a short video of our robot following a straight line: [Video](https://youtu.be/OisnwRRMmFI)